Kitty Cone

 Kitty Cone (April 7, 1944 – March 21, 2015) was an American disability rights activist.
 She had muscular dystrophy.
-She moved to the California Bay Area in 1972, and began working as a community organizer for the disability rights movement in 1974.
+She moved to the San Francisco Bay Area in 1972, and began working as a community organizer for the disability rights movement in 1974.

 Early life

 Curtis Seldon Cone (Kitty) was born on April 7, 1944, in Champaign, Illinois.
 Their family moved to Florida once her father returned from World War II.
 Her father was a lawyer during their time in Florida, but left the firm, joined the army once again, and the family moved to Georgia.

 Around age fifteen, she was diagnosed with muscular dystrophy.
 Once the family was in Georgia, Cone began receiving treatment for her disability, which at that time, was misdiagnosed.
 A few years later, she moved with her family to Maryland, where she began receiving surgeries at Walter Reed Army Medical Center.
 The surgeries and treatments had a worsening effect on Cone.

 She moved with her mother back to Champaign during the time that her father was serving with the army in Japan.
 During her early teen years, Cone had walking casts to stretch out her tendons in her legs, but did not use crutches at the time.
 Her diagnosis changed around this time from cerebral palsy to polio.
 After another couple surgeries, she began using a cane to walk.
 Where Cone attended school, at Holton Arms school in Washington, D.C., the school buildings were several stories high.
 Her cousins, who attended there as well, began carrying her up the stairs to attend classes.

 When Cone was in her mid-teens, her family moved to Kentucky.
 This was the first time she witnessed overt racism, attributing that to her school's segregation.
 It was in Kentucky that she got involved with civic activities.

 Being unhappy in Kentucky, her parents applied to several boarding schools in Washington, D.C.
 She attended Mount Vernon Seminary.
 She was successful in academics and very popular, but was expelled after one semester.
 Cone had various rules imposed only on her, and her failure to follow some of them led to her expulsion.
 Due to her disability and her father being in the military, Cone attended a total of thirteen schools.